General FAQs

 Once I sign up for a trip, can I go ahead and buy my plane ticket?

 Yes, once you sign up for a trip, feel free to buy your plane ticket.
 If you are traveling to Nicaragua, you can arrive to Managua (MGA airport) anytime on the first scheduled date of your trip and can depart anytime on the last date of your trip.
 If you are traveling to Nepal, you can arrive to Kathmandu (KTM-Tribhuvan Intl. airport) on the first scheduled date of your trip, but please be aware that for most flights from North America you will need to leave the previous day in order to arrive in Kathmandu by the first scheduled day of your trip.
+If you are traveling to Mexico you can arrive at the San Diego airport SAN.

 If you would like to arrive on a date before the official program starts or leave on a date after the program concludes, please let us know.
 You will need to arrange and cover the cost of your accommodations, meals, and transportation during your extended stay.
 We’re happy to recommend things to do during your extra days in the country.